 Roll the cinnamon buns starting at one edge and carefully roll it up into a tight log.
 Using a sharp knife or dental floss (wrap a long piece of floss under the roll and cross the floss to cut through the dough if you don't have a very sharp knife) the buns into 2" sections (approximate) – you should get 12 or so buns.

-Grease a 9x13" baking pan and place the buns cut side down in the pan: 12 buns will fit nicely into this size pan.
-Depending on how thin you rolled your dough and how you cut your buns you may have a few more buns than 12.
-If so, simply place a few of the buns in an additional small pan (greased) if they don't all fit into your 9x13" pan.
+Grease a 9×13" baking pan and place the buns cut side down in the pan: 12 buns should fit nicely into this size pan: depending on how thin you rolled your dough and how you cut your buns you may have a few more buns than 12.
+If so, simply place a few of the buns in an additional small pan (greased) if they don't all fit into your 9×13" pan.
 Cover the pan(s) with a clean dish towel and set aside to rise in a warm draft free area until doubled, about an hour.
+If making these as overnight cinnamon buns, cover the pan with plastic wrap and place in the fridge overnight to rise.
+You will just take them out of the fridge in the morning to finish rising if needed, uncover and bake.

-Once the buns have doubled in size preheat your oven to 350F and place a large piece (bigger than your pan) of aluminum foil or parchment paper on your counter.
+Once the buns have doubled in size preheat the oven to 350F and place a large piece (bigger than your pan) of aluminum foil or parchment paper on your counter.
 Bake the buns until the brown sugar mixture bubbles and the tops of the buns are golden brown, about 25 minutes.
-As soon as you remove the buns from the oven carefully invert the pan onto the parchment or foil and let the buns cool slightly before eating!
+As soon as you remove the buns from the oven carefully invert the pan onto the parchment or foil and let the buns cool slightly before eating OR ice the cinnamon buns with the cream cheese icing in the pan once cooled if desired.